DigitalDenCloud/digitaldencloud.github.io/_posts/2025-12-23-aws-console-demos-with-camtasia-and-after-effects-for-youtube.md.md

 date: 2025-12-23 18:00:00 +0000
 categories: [After Effects, Video Production]
 tags: [Camtasia, After Effects, Screen Recording, YouTube, Video Production]
 description: "A workflow for recording AWS Console demos and exporting 4K video for YouTube.
-Covers display settings, Camtasia configuration, After Effects composition, and Media Encoder export settings."
+Compares Dell 4K and Apple Studio Display setups."
 image:
   path: /assets/img/headers/awsconsole.webp
-  lqip: data:image/webp;base64,UklGRmoAAABXRUJQVlA4IF4AAACQAwCdASoUAAsAPzmGulQvKSWjMAgB4CcJZgCdAB5pdswaGsAAAP6vjUaN0i/Pg3Ony42DQTbz01kQ412qdos7+cdtuzQLhn5izoZWLrtOOiACL6tbozWUE8LnMhAA
+  lqip: data:image/webp;base64,UklGRmoAAABXRUJQVlA4IF4AAABwAwCdASoUAAsAPzmGulOvKSWisAgB4CcJZgCdAB5pdsnWaAAA/q+NRo3SL8+Dc6fLjYNBNvPTWRDjXap5IDGd7MunZLMTt4PTx2HeAraXysrF1a3RmsoJ4XLuAAAA
 ---

 ## Overview

-This post documents a practical workflow for recording AWS Console screen captures and exporting them as high-quality 4K video for YouTube.
+This post documents a workflow for recording AWS Console screen captures and exporting them as high-quality 4K video for YouTube.
 The workflow uses Camtasia for capture, After Effects for compositing, and Adobe Media Encoder for final export.

-The goal is sharp, readable UI text, both at full screen and when footage is scaled inside device frame mockups.
+I have access to two monitors: a Dell U2723QE 27" (4K) and an Apple Studio Display 27" (5K).
+After testing both, I'm happy with the results from either.
+This post documents both workflows so I can reference the correct settings depending on which monitor I'm using.

 ### Problem